 Pictorials may include field notes, photographs, annotated photographs, illustrations, renderings, sketches, artwork, collages, diagrams, renderings and sketches, and other visual forms.
 The pictorials format encourages multiple perspectives on knowledge production, sharing, and representation.
 Many approaches are possible.
 Pictorials must demonstrate original work, working within the academic standards of citing and using work of others.
 Pictorials must also build on work of others to extend and open new directions of enquiry.

-A short definition of ‘design object’ reveals mostly software related ideas regarding object-oriented design of data fragments being collided and connected to form larger systems and applications conducted in iterative and incremental ways.
-Thus, it is a rather functional and systemic way of looking at design and seems at first confusing and antithetical to the deterministic credos of well-known designers and the accepted view of what a design object might be.
+A short Google search of “design object” reveals mostly software related ideas regarding object-oriented design of data fragments being collided and connected to form larger systems and applications conducted in iterative and increment always.
+Thus, it is a rather functional and systemic way of looking at design.

-IASDR 2021 is looking for design, in which the design object is situated between being systemic functional and notional poetic.
+To integrate the existing notion of design objects that seems confusing and antithetical to the deterministic credos of well-known designers, we propose instead the term “designed objects” to get better aligned with the accepted view of designers on what a designed object might be.
+In doing so we are looking for design, in which the designed object is situated between being systemic functional and notional poetic.
 The conception of these objects is at the same time an attempt by the designer to define design.
-The conference wishes to showcase objects that convey as much about the design itself as they do about the practice of the designer and the state of the discipline today.
+We are looking to showcase objects that convey as much about the design itself as they do about the practice of the designer and the state of the discipline today.

 IASDR 2021 Workshops are a great opportunity for building connections and crossovers between disciplines, communities, education, research and practice to probe key issues, topics and prospects in the eclectic field of design.
 Within the conference’s eight outlined themes, we solicit invitations to reflect on critical positions in design, revisit historical trajectories of design, reimagine design impacts, and help shape the ‘new normal’ in and beyond the pandemic period.